1985 Oregon State vs. Washington football game

 The 1985 Oregon State vs. Washington football game was a college football game between the Oregon State Beavers and Washington Huskies that took place at Husky Stadium in Seattle on October 19, 1985.
 The Pac-10 conference game featured the largest overcome point spread in college football history at the time when the Huskies, favored by 38 points at home, lost 21–20 after the Beavers blocked a punt and recovered the ball in the end zone with 1:29 left to play.
 It is considered one of the greatest upsets in college football history.

 Since this game, there have been two games in college football history with higher point spread upsets.
 On October 6, 2007, Stanford, a 41-point road underdog, defeated No. 2 USC 24–23.
-Ten years later in 2017, UNLV lost as a 45-point home favorite to Howard 43–40 on September 2, establishing a new record for the greatest point-spread upset in college football history.
+The record was broken again ten years later on September 2, 2017, when UNLV lost to Howard 43–40 as a 45-point home favorite.

 Background

-During the mid-1980s, the University of Washington Huskies were a powerhouse of American collegiate football, finishing the 1984 season ranked #2 nationally.
-After a bit of a rough start, the Seattle team was on a roll again in 1985, feeling strong as a result of the four-game win streak that had returned the Huskies to the top of the Pac-10 standings.
+During the mid-1980s, the University of Washington Huskies were a powerhouse of American collegiate football, finishing the 1984 season ranked #2 by both the Associated Press and Coaches Poll.
+After back-to-back losses to open the 1985 season, the Huskies had rebounded, feeling strong as a result of the four-game win streak that had returned the team to the top of the Pac-10 standings.

 In stark contrast, the Beavers were coming off four straight losses including back to back blankings against USC and Washington State, where they allowed a total of 97 points.
 No team in Oregon State history had allowed that many points in back-to-back games.
 Prior to that, the Beavers lost to Division I-AA team Grambling State 23–6 and to Fresno State 33–24.
 To make matters worse for Oregon State, starting quarterback Erik Wilhelm was out for the season, and Pac-10 leading receiver Reggie Bynum was also out due to injury.
-Additionally, the Beavers had lost the last ten games played against Washington by an average of 24 points.
+The Beavers had lost the last ten matchups with Washington by an average of 24 points.

 The game seemed a clear mismatch, with the Huskies as astounding 38-point favorites to win the game.
 When the Las Vegas betting odds were published the Seattle media had a field day insulting the mighty Huskies' hapless foes.
 One reporter went so far as to say that "Oregon State plays football pretty much the way Barney Fife played a deputy sheriff on Mayberry."
 In a television interview, UW head coach Don James said he expected to give his reserve quarterback Chris Chandler a chance for some playing time.

 First-year OSU head coach Dave Kragthorpe used the media comments in his pre-game speech to the Beavers in an effort to motivate them to prove critics wrong before they went out on the field.